qutip/qutip/doc/README.md

 This repository contains the source files for the QuTiP documentation.

-For pre-built documentation, see http://code.google.com/p/qutip/wiki/Documentation
+For pre-built documentation, see http://www.qutip.org/documentation.html

 Build requirements
 ------------------

 * Sphinx: http://sphinx-doc.org/
 * LaTeX and pdflatex.
-* The QuTiP source code (https://github.com/qutip/qutip)
+* numpydoc
+* ipython

 Build
 -----